mdko/neovim/README.md

 [![Debian CI](https://badges.debian.net/badges/debian/testing/neovim/version.svg)](https://buildd.debian.org/neovim)
 [![Downloads](https://img.shields.io/github/downloads/neovim/neovim/total.svg?maxAge=2592001)](https://github.com/neovim/neovim/releases/)

+**Note**: This fork changes the black hole register `"_` slightly so that using it automatically sends the contents, which would normally simply be discarded, to the delete register `"-`.
+This is so it behaves more like Drew Neil's [cutlass.vim](https://github.com/nelstrom/vim-cutlass) proposals when used in conjunction with Steve Vermeulen's [vim-cutlass](https://github.com/svermeulen/vim-cutlass) and [vim-yoink](https://github.com/svermeulen/vim-yoink).
+Specifically, I wanted a way for deleted text to be written _only_ to the delete register without it also being written registers 1 through 9 as usual.
+I couldn't find a way to do that with just vim-cutlass, and this current solution may be half-baked or have other ramifications I haven't considered, and there are probably better, plugin-oriented approaches as well, so comments welcome.

 Neovim is a project that seeks to aggressively refactor Vim in order to:

 - Simplify maintenance and encourage [contributions](CONTRIBUTING.md)